Growing Up Surrounded by Violence in Central America

 Here, some children share their stories about what it's like to grow up surrounded by violence in Central America.
 Their names and countries have been omitted for their protection.

 "Where I live, there are gangs.
-They're the ones who rule here," a 15-year-old girl lamented in 2016.
+They're the ones who rule here," a 15-year-old girl lamented.
 While her mother was away, on her fourth attempt to find work in the U.S., the teenager was left to watch over her two younger siblings.
 "They look for children from the community to bring them into the gang," she says.
 "I have a cousin who converted.
 He's in the gang now.
 He's only 12 years old.
 Now they're looking for him, to kill him.
 A friend of his was just killed.
 They stabbed him.
 Then they cut him into pieces and put him in a bag which they left for my aunt." © UNICEF/UN028146/Zehbrauskas

 Standing with his grandmother, this 10-year-old boy told how his father and five uncles were killed in gang violence in Central America.
 Some of his friends were too scared to come to school, where gang members roam freely.
 A 15-year-old girl from his neighborhood was murdered after being tortured for two days in a local gang headquarters known as Casa loca (crazy house).
-"There is a lot of violence here," he said in 2016.
+"There is a lot of violence here," he said.
 "I want to be a doctor so I can help people who are hurt." © UNICEF/UN076693/Amaya

 Graffiti on a wall in a gang-controlled municipality warns passersby: See, hear and be silent.
 "Here, we live in fear," a 15-year-old boy said.
 His sister was grabbed by unknown assailants and killed.
 He himself planned to leave soon.
 "I've thought about it a lot.
 I will go.
 It's very ugly being here."
 His wish for his country?
 "That it changes a lot.
 That there will be a lot fewer deaths." © UNICEF/UN0126870/Heger